chrissedgwick/LensPop_submm/README.md

 HOW TO REPRODUCE RESULTS in Sedgwick et al. 2024

-​
-First, generate idealized foreground lens population:

-   python   MakeLensPop.py (~7 hours, makes all the lenses on the sky)

-Now generate and observe the idealized lens population:
+python   MakeLensPop.py (~7 hours, makes all the lenses on the sky) to generate idealized foreground lens population

-   python ModelAll.py submm 0.1 (~24 hrs for frac=0.25, fraction of sky)
+python ModelAll.py submm 0.1 (~24 hrs for frac=0.25, fraction of sky) to generate and observe the idealized lens population

-Now Make Results:

-   python MakeResults.py
+python MakeResults.py to generate txt file with all parameters of results

 These are shown, with earlier results for specified parameters, in the Jupyter Notebook provided.